FouedD/server-client/README.md

   3- It uses CryptUnprotectData function to return the passwords in plaintext.
   4- It sends the data to the server through sockets.

-The server is running on a linux machine and waiting for the data from the windows machine to be displayed once received.
+The servers is running on a linux machine and waiting for the data from the windows machine to be displayed once received.
-<br><br>
 **